Savielly Tartakower: Final years

 After a short stay in Argentina Tartakower returned to Europe.
 He arrived in France shortly before its collapse in 1940.
 Under the pseudonym Cartier, he joined the forces of general Charles de Gaulle.

 After World War II and the Soviet takeover of Poland, Tartakower became a French citizen.
 He played in the first Interzonal tournament at Saltsjöbaden 1948, but did not qualify for the Candidates tournament.
 He represented France at the 1950 Chess Olympiad.
 FIDE instituted the title of International Grandmaster in 1950; Tartakower was in the first group of players to receive it.
 In 1953, he won the French Chess Championship in Paris.

 He died on 4 February 1956 in Paris, 17 days before his 69th birthday.

-Personality and chess contributions
+Personality

 Tartakower is regarded as one of the most notable chess personalities of his time.
 Harry Golombek translated Tartakower's book of his best games, and in the foreword wrote: Dr. Tartakower is far and away the most cultured and the wittiest of all the chess masters I have ever met.
 His extremely well stored mind and ever-flowing native wit make conversation with him a perpetual delight.
 So much so that I count it as one of the brightest attractions an international tournament can hold out for me that Dr. Tartakower should also be one of the participants.
-His talk and thought are rather like a modernized blend of Baruch Spinoza and Voltaire; and with it all a dash of paradoxical originality that is essential Tartakower.
+His talk and thought are rather like a modernized blend of Baruch Spinoza and Voltaire; and with it all a dash of paradoxical originality that is essential Tartakower.Despite his sharp mind, he was superstitious, like many chess players, and had a habit of carrying a particularly ugly old hat from tournament to tournament.
+He only wore it during the final round, and he always won.

+However, the hat did not bring him luck at the casinos he frequented relentlessly.
+Gambling (and more specifically, his gambling addiction) led to Tartakower’s financial ruin: like David Janowski, his tournament winnings ended up in casino coffers after nights spent at the roulette table.

+Despite his outwardly friendly and humorous demeanor, Tartakower was known for having a difficult temper, which led to conflicts with others and periods of social isolation.

+His colleague nicknamed him as "Tartacaviar".